mupetmower/FeeProcessingExample/README.md

 This program is located in **HarrisERP\Project** and is a .zip file.
 Fee Processor was created in Eclipse in a Java 8 environment.
 Since I used some stream functionality and some lambdas, Java 8 is required to run this program.
 The stream API and lambda support is not in Java 7 and lower.

+To see the coce, simply unzip the file in **HarrisERP\Project** and navigate to **HarrisERPExercise\src\com\harriserpexercise**.
+Each of the packages located there contain different parts of the projects code. **\app** contains the Main.java file which runs the project, and also the ConsoleRunner.java file which does all of the console displaying. **\services** contains the project's main service class, TransactionManager.
+This does most of the project's logic. **\entities** is where the Fee, Payment, and Transaction classes reside.
+Finally, **\util** just contains a class I used for some utility methods.

 # NOTES

 In this folder, there should be folders named JavaWindows and JavaMac.
 These are where copies of the Java 8 jre reside.
 I have included these so that it is not necessary for the user to install anything.
 If you would like to install Java 8 on your machine anyway, please continue to section titled **How to Check Java Version**.
 Otherwise, continue to the section titled **How to Run with Embedded JRE**.